Sourdough Discard Pumpkin Muffins

 pumpkin muffin ingredients.

-1. In seperate bowl, add oil, eggs, milk, sourdough discard, sugars and pumpkin puree.
+1. In a large bowl, add the pumpkin puree, oil, sourdough discard, both sugars, milk, eggs, and vanilla.

 pumpkin muffin ingredients.